adamearle/Blender-Timeline-Consolidation/README.md

 # Blender-Timeline-Consolidation
-Blender Timeline see the wikki for details: https://github.com/adamearle/Blender-Timeline-Consolidation/wiki
+Blender Timeline: See the wikki for details: https://github.com/adamearle/Blender-Timeline-Consolidation/wiki